dirtyfilthy/HyperMegaSuperDeluxeSiteMirror/README.md

 1. **Single-Page Applications (SPA)**
    Sites built as SPAs using React, Vue, or Angular may not be fully mirrored, because content often loads dynamically after user interactions.

-   * You can increase `--selenium_wait` to wait longer for JavaScript to finish, but there’s no guaranteed way to capture every dynamic route or state.
+   * You can increase `--selenium_wait` to wait longer for JavaScript to finish, but there's no guaranteed way to capture every dynamic route or state.

 2. **Certificates & Proxies**

-   * The `--no_ssl_verify` option disables SSL/TLS certificate checks.
-Use this if you face certificate errors, but note it’s less secure.
+   * The `--no-ssl-verify` option disables SSL/TLS certificate checks.
+Use this if you face certificate errors, but note it's less secure.
    * If you are behind an HTTP/HTTPS proxy, set `HTTP_PROXY` and `HTTPS_PROXY` environment variables before running the script.

 3. **Large Files & Streaming Media**